grpc/proposal/A93-xds-ext-proc.md

 difference to the ext_proc server, we have added a new field called `grpc_message_compressed` in both the ext_proc request and response message (see https://github.com/envoyproxy/envoy/pull/38753).
-Envoy will set this bit in the ext_authz request based on the corresponding bit in the gRPC framing header, and it will propagate the bit from the ext_proc response back to the gRPC framing header.
+Envoy will set this bit in the ext_proc request based on the corresponding bit in the gRPC framing header, and it will propagate the bit from the ext_proc response back to the gRPC framing header.
 In gRPC, if an ext_proc response sets this bit, the ext_proc filter will cancel the